Greg Rusedski: Career

 At Wimbledon in 2003, Rusedski was playing in a second-round match against Andy Roddick.
 Roddick had won the first two sets, but Rusedski was 5–2 up in the third set.
 During a point on Roddick's service game, a member of the crowd loudly called one of Roddick's shots long, causing Rusedski to stop playing the point as he believed it was a line judge.
 The umpire ruled that the ball was good and that, as Roddick's next shot landed in court, Roddick was awarded the point.
 Rusedski, believing the point should have been replayed, launched into a long and expletive-riddled tirade at the umpire and, never regaining his composure, went on to lose the next five games without reply to concede the match.
 Rusedski apologized after the match, and Roddick reached the semifinals.

-Rusedski tested positive for nandrolone in January 2004, but he was cleared of the charges in a hearing on 10 March 2004.
+Rusedski tested positive for nandrolone, an anabolic steroid, in January 2004, but he was cleared of the charges in a hearing on 10 March 2004.

 Rusedski was defeated in the second round of Wimbledon in 2005 by Joachim Johansson of Sweden.
 Later that year, he defended his title at the Hall of Fame Championship, defeating Vince Spadea in the final.
 This was the first time he had successfully defended a title and the third time he had won the championship.
 He then reached the semifinals at both the RCA Championships in Indianapolis, losing to Taylor Dent, and the Canada Masters tournament in Montreal, losing to Andre Agassi.

 Towards the end of 2005, Rusedski's ranking had risen to the high 30s.
 A defeat for Rusedski in the first round of the Challenger event in Dnipropetrovsk, Ukraine, left him ranked 38th, just one place short of regaining the UK top spot.
 Rusedski reclaimed the UK number-one spot on 15 May 2006, overtaking Andy Murray by getting to the third round of the Rome Masters.
 He lost the top UK ranking again after a first-round exit at Wimbledon.

 On 7 April 2007, Rusedski officially retired from tennis after partnering with Jamie Murray to a doubles victory over the Netherlands in a Davis Cup match, a result which gave Great Britain a winning 3–0 lead in the tie.
 He announced his retirement immediately after the win during a live interview with Sue Barker on BBC Television.
 Rusedski has stayed involved with professional tennis in his retirement, and currently works for the Lawn Tennis Association as a talent and performance ambassador.
 Rusedski held the record for fastest serve at 149 miles per hour until Andy Roddick broke it.